ZFS data recovery

 to the OpenZFS project.
 Enterprises typically use ZFS on their big storage servers

-while home users create ZFS based home NASes in the FreeNAS environment.
+while home users create ZFS based home NASes in the TrueNAS environment (formerly known as FreeNAS).

 Unlike a typical filesystem, ZFS is a combination of filesystem and logical volume manager allowing to combine different storage devices,

 be it a hard drive or a disk image file, into a single storage with various levels of redundancy.

 By default, all metadata records are duplicated while user data is stored according to the set redundancy level.

 ZFS is a copy-on-write filesystem meaning that every metadata modification is done by creating a new copy of metadata records

 instead of modifying an existing one.

 ZFS volume manager operates with storage devices which are combined in a ZFS pool.